-In part 1 of this “Training Around Hockey Injuries” series we discussed some very important components towards injury, inflammation and the cost/benefit analysis between various methods athletes utilize to enhance their injury recovery process.
+In part 1 of this “Training Around Hockey Injuries” series we discussed some very important components towards injury, inflammation, and the cost/benefit analysis between various methods hockey players utilize to enhance their injury recovery process.

 Some athletes get lucky and go a whole professional career with only the general wear and tear.
-No matter what though everyone seems to get a little banged up here and there.
+No matter what though, everyone seems to get a little banged up here and there.

 Having done this many times myself plus coaching so many athletes through it as well, I feel I have a lot of both theory and experience to offer on this subject.

 Due to this increased blood flow, you will also be increasing the removal of inflammatory causing agents as well as residual fatigue producing by-products (such as lactate) from the muscle and/or injury site.

 Why is active recovery so important for injuries?

-• It improves blood flow and range of motion
+- It improves blood flow and range of motion

-• It gives you something to do to continue burning calories while you’re injured
+- It gives you something to do to continue burning calories while you’re injured

-• It removes fatigue producing by-products
+- It removes fatigue producing by-products

-• It is very effective at managing inflammation which is the main source of pain during injury
+- It is very effective at managing inflammation which is the main source of pain during injury

-• It enhances recovery through both the removal of cellular debris (dead, injured cells) and the remodeling of new tissue
+- It enhances recovery through both the removal of cellular debris (dead, injured cells) and the remodeling of new tissue